hiydavid/numerai-models/README.md

 ## Project Roadmap (By June 30th)
 * Finish research issues
 * Complete building out new models
-  1. Build out *Skulls*, an neural network based model trained on all features
-  2. Build a new version of *Desperado* with stacking regressor
+  1. Build a new version of *Desperado* with stacking regressor